 Induction for HE – ensuring new staff joining the University feel welcomed, supported and clearly understand what they need to complete during their induction.
 Different perspectives from three Universities, in how to make inductions welcoming, supportive, informative and inclusive in a fun and engaging way.
 Kirsty Dixon, University of York/People & Organisational Development

-15:45 – 16:30 Workshop 8 – The role of inclusive leaders in creating collegiality, Peter Macdonald Hall, Principal Consultant, VERCIDA Consulting
+15:45 – 16:30 Workshop 8 (Workshop 2) – The role of inclusive leaders in creating collegiality, Peter Macdonald Hall, Principal Consultant, VERCIDA Consulting

 Today, change is the new norm.
 It is, paradoxically, a constant factor on the landscape of 21st Century business leaders.
 Managing change is, or at least should be, at the top of their ‘to do’ list’.
 As stated by the Rosabeth Moss Kanter, professor at Harvard Business School and chair and director of the Harvard Advanced Leadership Initiative, Surprises Are the New Normal.

 The session from Dan Robertson is supported by Marshall E-Learning.
 Attendees will benefit from complimentary access to an online course developed for the SDF conference.

 To find out more about Marshall E-Learning please visit www.marshallelearning.com

 16:45 – 17:30 (Gateshead Suite) Keynote 3 – Leadership in the Social Age.
 Julian Stodd, Author of The Social Leadership Handbook and Exploring the World of Social Learning.
 Leading the Social Age movement.
 Working on writing and research around Dynamic Change and the Landscape of Trust.

 19.30 (Gateshead Suite) Conference Dinner and Cylix Awards